Wp-Zhang/-Wp-Zhang-Wp-Zhang.github.io/content/about.md

 Hi there~

-I'm Weipeng Zhang and you can call me YPaang(easier to pronounce).
+I'm Weipeng Zhang and you can call me Y.Paang (much easier to pronounce).

 I'm currently an MSDS student at Northeastern University, US.
 I have experience in machine learning, data modeling, and data engineering.